Battle of Philippi (1861): Aftermath

 There were two significant Confederate casualties.
-Both were treated with battlefield amputations, believed to be the first such operations of the war.
+Both were treated with battlefield amputations, which are believed to be the first such operations of the war.
 One was a Virginia Military Institute cadet, Fauntleroy Daingerfield.
 The other Confederate was James E. Hanger, an 18-year-old college student.
 After recovering and being released, Hanger returned home to Virginia.
 He made an artificial leg from barrel staves with a hinge at the knee.
 His design worked so well that the Virginia State Legislature commissioned him to manufacture the “Hanger Limb” for other wounded soldiers.
 After the war, Hanger patented his prosthetic device and founded what is now the Hanger Orthopedic Group, Inc. As of 2007, Hanger Orthopedic Group is the United States market leader in the manufacture of artificial limbs.

 Following the battle, Col. Porterfield was replaced in command of Confederate forces in western Virginia by Brig.
 Gen. Robert S. Garnett.

 The short-story writer and satirist Ambrose Bierce (1842–ca. 1914) was a Union recruit at the Battle of Philippi.
 Twenty years later, he wrote, in an autobiographical fragment he called On a Mountain:

-The quotation marks indicate the wryness with which Bierce and his fellow veterans, who were to undergo far more harrowing fights, must have regarded the designation of "first battle".
+The quotation marks indicate the wryness with which Bierce and his fellow veterans, who were to undergo far more harrowing fights, must have regarded the designation of "first battle."